tripsta/selenium-prototype/examples/01-selenium-ide/README.md

 This folder contains a test-suite file that can be opened by Selenium IDE plugin.

+# Run the suite

 To run: from firefox go to tools -> Selenium IDE

 In the ide: File->Open->test-suite

 Then: Play entire test suite

 [1]: http://docs.seleniumhq.org/projects/ide/ "Selenium IDE"
 [2]: http://docs.seleniumhq.org/docs/02_selenium_ide.jsp "Documentation of Selenium IDE"